SuperLimitBreak/socketServerMq/README.md

 Json API
 --------
-The way you can send messages on the MQ is to interface with the server via the json API over the socket stream.
+Interaction with the MQ is performed via the json API, over the socket stream.

 ###Example Json
 To send a json object to the key foobar you would send: